 What Makes It So Difficult

 If no contact were simply a decision, millions of people would make it once and stick to it.
-The reason most people struggle — the reason Maya had unblocked four times — is that no contact runs directly against the grain of what trauma bonding has created.
+The reason most people struggle — the reason Dalia had unblocked four times — is that no contact runs directly against the grain of what trauma bonding has created.
 The yearning you feel isn’t weakness.
 It’s the neurological pull of a bond that your brain formed for survival.

 There’s also grief to contend with.
 Grief for the relationship you thought you had.
 Grief for the person you believed they could be.
 Grief for the future you’d planned around them.
 Going no contact means fully facing that grief, not just the relief of distance.